grnet/synnefo/docs/scale/i-kamaki.rst

 ++++++++++++

 The following apply to ``client`` node.
 Here we install a command line tool that the end-user can use instead of web UI.
-Prerequisites are that the client node can connect to synnefo nodes by using their FQDN and that the user has already aquired an AUTH_TOKEN from his/her profile page after signing in.
+Prerequisites are that the client node can connect to synnefo nodes by using their FQDN and that the user has already aquired an AUTH_TOKEN and UUID from his/her profile page after signing in.

 Install the corresponding package: